 At least two different episodes has Barney desperately wanting the big solo in choir - in one such episode, he loses to Gomer, whose singing voice is much more suitable for the solo; in the other, he's over confident that he's got the solo while the rest of the choir try to find a way to get rid of him without hurting his feelings.

 Several early episodes followed the following format: state police and/or feds come to Mayberry to deal with a crime or seek out a dangerous criminal and are frustrated with Andy's country bumpkin nature, eventually ordering him off the case, only to be humbled when he ends up solving the case for them.

-Andy Griffith wanted black actors to have prominent roles in the series, but he was barred from this because of the fact that, being the 1960s, many southern stations would have refused to air the show.
+Andy Griffith wanted black actors to have prominent roles in the series, but he was barred from this because of the fact that, being before the Civil Rights laws era, many southern CBS affiliates would have refused to air the show.
 This resulted in only a very occasional black extra showing up as a background character in very few episodes, with more prominent characters appearing in the spinoff only, and Mayberry didn't get any solid black characters until the RFD sequel/retool series many years later.

 Ken Berry was asked to reprise his Mayberry R.F.D. role of Sam Jones for the 1986 Return to Mayberry reunion movie, but had to decline due to his work on Mama's Family, in which he played Vinton Harper.

 The success of Return to Mayberry opened up the possibility for more Mayberry reunion programs (possibly even a series revival), but Andy Griffith had already committed himself to Matlock.